 It felt like everything about the PNK Digger brand and product line were made for me.
 See, Stephanie could have created something that was easier to mass produce and compromise her product.
 She could charge way more.
 She could hide her humor on Instagram and be more “professional” (I’ve come to hate that use of the word, btw).
 But all of those things would have kept me from being as big of a fan of PNK Digger as I am.

-I wouldn’t feel this brand affinity if she had created something that she thought people would like, instead of creating the product that she believed in and instead of creating a unique experience based on her personality.
+I wouldn’t feel this brand affinity if she had created something that she thought people would like, instead of creating the product that she believed in.
+I wouldn’t care this much about the brand if she didn’t create a unique experience based on her personality.

 I say that because I work with SO many people who try to sell their services as if they’re for everyone, when in reality they’re really looking to sell to one kind of person.
-And that one kind of person is ignoring the brand because they don’t feel like the products or experience have been created especially for them.
-Marinate on that.
+And that one kind of person is ignoring the brand because they don’t feel like the products or experience were created especially for them.

 PNK Digger products feel like they’re made especially for me by someone who understands me.
-The only thing that could make me connect with this brand more would be me being from Atlanta; many of the lippies are named based on the culture of Atlanta.
+The only thing that could make me connect with this brand more would be me being from Atlanta (many of the lippies have Atlanta-based named).

 But do you see how that doesn’t deter me at all?